Fire-Prevention/fire-prevention/UseCases/Account-Management/Personnel-Login.md

   <tr>
     <td> Brief Description </td>
     <td>
       This use case allows a registered user to log in to the system and access their account.
-It starts when the system  detects propagation near an antenna (of the known infrastructure) and ends when the result is stored.
+It starts when the user navigates to the login page and ends when the user is successfully logged in the system.
     </td>
   </tr>
   <tr>